 1. Apart from giant crab spiders, Sparassidae are known by other names as well.
 It includes wood spiders, rain or lizard-eating spiders, cane spiders, and wheel spiders.

-2. A few huntsman spider species have unorthodox movement ability.
+2. A few huntsman spider species have unorthodox movement abilities.
 For instance, Carparachne aureoflava, also known as wheel spider, can move in cartwheeling motion to shrug off parasitic wasps from its back (in most cases).
 While another huntsman species, Cebrennus rechenbergi, uses an identical handspring motion.

 3. A female huntsman spider (genus Isopeda) can lay up to 200 eggs at once.
 The lifespan of most huntsman species is two years or more.